5GZORRO/datalake/README.md

 For kubernetes, it is possible to run a simulated minikube cluster.

+In Argo, it is necessary to define the argo-events namespace.

+The ingest pipeline must be compiled and dockerized with a name of "ingest" before bringing up the datalake python-flask-server.

 This is a POC implementation.
 Authentication is not yet implemented.